Meet Our Friendly Walpole, MA Veterinarian Office Staff

 When Alexa is not working, she likes to read, cook, and spend time outdoors with friends and family.

 “I love this clinic because it’s small where you can get to know your patients more and have them going there for a long time.
-Everyone is super nice and takes the time to teach you something if you need it.”
+Even with long times away at school, coming back and seeing clients and the staff is always welcoming and rewarding and I feel right at home.”